 The following works either technically aren't Otokonoko or precede the establishment of Otokonoko as a genre, but have been influential in its development:

 - No Bra - Like Happiness!, a model for the "guy meets cute girl, finds out girl isn't a girl, decides he doesn't care" storyline.
 Predates the genre, sometimes grandfathered in as it otherwise fits quite well (though it's implied that Yuki is transgender).

 - Baka and Test: Summon the Beasts - Hideyoshi is an icon for the subculture.
 Doesn't quite fit into the genre, as it doesn't focus on Hideyoshi's love life (he's only a side character).

 - Stop!!
-Hibari-kun! - Hibari is well-known as a classic in the genre but the series predates the genre by at least twenty years, being from The '80s.
-Also Hibari is implied to be transgender.
+Hibari-kun! - Hibari is well-known as a classic in the genre, but predates it by at least twenty years, being from The '80s.
+From a modern perspective, the protagonist also seems much more like a transgender girl than a crossdressing boy, though the author has referred to Hibari as a boy (and an otokonoko specifically).

 - Princess Jellyfish - Kuranosuke is an icon, well known for being both incredibly fashionable and a rare adult crossdresser, and the series does focus on the Sibling Triangle.
-But it doesn't quite fit the genre, being a josei aimed at young adult women.
+But it doesn't quite fit the genre, being a manga josei (aimed at young adult women).

 - There are a couple of magazines that focus specifically on otokonoko manga:

 - WAaI! boys in skirts (more clean) (suspended indefinitely as of early 2014)

 - Oto★Nyan (more raunchy) (on a most likely permanent hiatus as of summer 2013)

 - Otoko no Ko Comic Anthology (filthy)

 - Amahara-kun +: A sociopathic tomgirl tries to convert other boys into tomgirls by whatever means necessary, and often ends up helping them in some way.